ai-practitioners/time-series-forecasting/docs/sql_query.md

 ### Timeline of cities
 Analyzing the length of each cities' timeline can give us a rough idea of how distributed each city time series between each other.

 Why prioritize analysis on cities?
 Because city is on a more granular level.
 By inspecting on city level, we ensure we do not miss out hidden patterns as compared to analysis done on state and national level.
-The results of the query below can be seen from {ref}`Figure 1 <city_timeline>` below.
+The results of the query below can be seen from [Figure 1](city_timeline) below.

 ```sql
 WITH CityStartEnd AS (